Pierre120/keepr/README.md

 # keepr
 keepr is an online inventory management web application.
 Registered users can add inventory workspaces -- providing an organized setup of multiple inventory groups.
+It can be accessed here -- [keepr](https://keeprph.herokuapp.com/).

 ## HOW TO INSTALL *keepr*